 Surveillance Video Redaction and its Role in Retail Compliance

-by Moosa Jafri, Last updated: April 16, 2025
+by Moosa Jafri, Last updated: May 20, 2025

 Retailers are facing increasing pressure to secure PII in surveillance footage for managing DSARs.
 Learn how to protect PII and effectively process DSARs to ensure retail compliance with GDPR.

-It’s obvious that video redaction solutions are needed for retail compliance across Europe, but what exactly does it constitute?
+For Data Protection Officers, Compliance Officers, and Store Operations Managers, it’s obvious that video redaction solutions are needed for retail compliance across Europe, but what exactly does it constitute?
 And more importantly, what does it mean for you as a retailer?

 In this blog, we will discuss the importance of video redaction for surveillance in protecting PII from retail surveillance footage.